• Skip to primary navigation

 Jump to Recipe Print Recipe

-This easy Wild Rice Chicken Salad recipe uses rotisserie chicken!
-It's made with cranberries, almonds, and a light creamy Dijon dressing.
+This Wild Rice Chicken Salad is great for lunch!
+It's made with roasted chicken breasts, cranberries, almonds, and a mayo Dijon dressing.

 Jump to:

-• What To Serve With Wild Rice Salad
+• What To Serve With Chicken Wild Rice Salad

 • How Long Does This Salad Last In The Fridge?